Improper Service of Process

 Establish Proof of Receipt of Document

-Provide evidence to prove that the defendant received the document despite the service error and that no prejudice or harm resulted from the error.
+Provide evidence to prove that the defendant received the document despite the service error and that no prejudice or harm resulted from it.
 This evidence may include correspondence, communications, or receipts acknowledging that the defendants had a fair notice of the legal action and therefore had the opportunity to defend themselves.

 On-demand legal services with arranging services from eFiling to organizing and preparing your subpoena for records and/or personal appearance and much more.